Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced.rst

 ********************
 Compose config files
 ********************
-Multiple config files can be provided and they will be parsed sequentially.
+Multiple config files can be provided, and they will be parsed sequentially.
 Let's say we have two configs with common
 settings:

 .. code:: yaml